- S.J.D., Yale Law School, 1991

 - Antitrust law

-- "Principal Costs: A New Theory For Corporate Law And Governance," Columbia Law Review
+- "Principal Costs: A New Theory For Corporate Law And Governance," (with Richard Squire), Columbia Law Review

 - “Corporate Control and Idiosyncratic Vision (with Assaf Hamdani),” Yale Law Journal